 Younger investors are interested.

-As the American workforce continues to diversify, historically marginalized people and groups (plus those who support them) want to see that their organization is doing everything possible to make those people and groups feel heard, seen and appreciated.
-When ESG reports focus on storytelling, it brings those efforts to life, showcasing initiatives both internally and externally while sharing exactly what the brand truly values.
+When ESG reports focus on storytelling, it showcases initiatives both internally and externally while sharing exactly what the brand truly values.
 It signals to other brands and consumers that the brand is in it for more than just profit—which appeals to the young investors mentioned above.
 It also gives internal and external stakeholders the chance to dialogue with a brand about those initiatives: what impacted them personally, opportunities for what the brand could do differently or improve for the next year, or what they may have left out.
 It’s accountability and responsibility all rolled into one.

 They’re more available online.